 Following Blodgett as owner was W.W.
 Hatch.
 Mr. Hatch, being engaged in the flouring business, didn’t push the woolen industry, and sold it to the Clark Brothers, sons of the builder, in 1875.

-The Clark brothers were experienced woolen mill men and gave the mill new life and energy.
+were experienced woolen mill men and gave the mill new life and energy.
 They brought to market high quality woolen cloths as good as could be found from any Michigan mills.
 The machinery was sufficient to fill a two story building and basement that was 30 by 120 feet.
 As time went by, Henry F. Clark purchased the interest of his brother, Charles E. and became the sole proprietor.
 Under the Clark brothers’ ownership they advertised all kinds of woolen goods such as cassimers, satinets, check flannels, dress flannels, both double and single width sheeting, and yarns in great varieties.
 They offered a sale with greatly reduced rates such as never offered before on pure wool goods.
 They boasted of selling twenty five percent cheaper than ever before and all bills under $10 received a five percent discount, and $10 and upwards received a ten percent discount.

 The mill also bought furs as seen in an 1889 Lowell Journal advertisement proclaiming “highest market price paid for pelts and furs at the Lowell Woolen Mills.”
 Advertisements that year also included “We make heavy winter shirts and cut and make pants to order only $4.00 per pair.”